sgreer81/stephengreer.me/src/blog/4_setting-up-a-vpn-access-server-on-aws-using-terraform.md

 ## Create EC2 Instance

-OpenVPN has two licencing models that will work with AWS, bring your own licence or use an OpenVPN AMI for a specific number of users 5, 10, etc. In this case, we will use the OpenVPN AMI, but the process for bringing your own licence is very similar.
+OpenVPN has two licencing models that will work with AWS: bring your own licence or use an OpenVPN AMI for a specific number of users (5, 10, etc.).
+In this case, we will use the OpenVPN AMI, but the process for bringing your own licence is very similar.

 Add the following to a `.tf` file.
 This assumes you already have a Terraform configuration established with an AWS provider.